How Does Health Insurance Work ?

 Health insurance also covers daycare procedures or important surgeries and treatments that require less than 24 hours of hospitalisation.

-If your doctor advises home healthcare due to the non-availability of rooms in the hospital or some other reason, the insurer will cover the bills.
+If your doctor advises home healthcare due to the non-availability of hospital rooms or for another reason, the insurer will cover the bills.

-If you opt for alternative treatments, such as Ayurveda, Yoga, Unani, Siddha or Homeopathy, the insurance company will reimburse the bills.
-However, the coverage may be subject to policy terms and conditions.
+If you opt for alternative treatments, such as Ayurveda, Yoga, Unani, Siddha, or Homeopathy, the insurance company will reimburse the bills.
+However, coverage may be subject to the policy's terms and conditions.

 Insurance companies also cover road ambulance charges during medical emergencies.